 Last month, First Minister Alex Salmond made a commitment to the island authorities in the government's Lerwick Declaration.

-The next meeting of the group will take place early in October in Stornoway on Lewis, when the group is expected to consider a number of issues including energy.'First step'
+The next meeting of the group will take place early in October in Stornoway on Lewis, when the group is expected to consider a number of issues including energy.

 Mr Mackay said: "The Lerwick Declaration made clear that this government is committed to the principle of local decision-making.